ICARC Logo in World Map

 but it shows all of the transmitters we will be using and their operating frequencies.

-This is the master list showing the hardware and software versions of the transmitters.
-The battery state if recorded (by hand) the evening before the hunt when the TOY clock is updated.
-Only the hunt organizer(s) have access to this sheet prior to and during the hunt.
+The battery state is recorded (by hand) the evening before the hunt when the TOY clock is updated.

 Example Transmitter Receipt